Home

 The crisis ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo could not be reached for remark Friday, and Uvalde officers were stationed outside his dwelling, but they'd not say why.
+Arredondo couldn't be reached for comment Friday, and Uvalde officers have been stationed exterior his home, however they'd not say why.

-Maria Haberfeld, a professor at John Jay College of Legal Justice in New York, stated the police division’s policies, procedures and training will be scrutinized to see whether or not the officers on the bottom in Uvalde adopted them.
+Maria Haberfeld, a professor at John Jay Faculty of Prison Justice in New York, mentioned the police division’s policies, procedures and training shall be scrutinized to see whether or not the officers on the bottom in Uvalde adopted them.

-However Jorge Colina, a former Miami police chief, wants to know more about what was going through the minds of the officers inside the varsity as the chief advised them to wait in the corridor.
+However Jorge Colina, a former Miami police chief, wants to know more about what was going by way of the minds of the officers inside the school because the chief advised them to attend within the corridor.

-“Did somebody challenge the decision there?” he mentioned.
-“Did someone elevate an objection at the least?”
+“Did somebody problem the decision there?” he stated.
+“Did somebody elevate an objection no less than?”

 Associated Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Providence, Rhode Island, contributed to this report.